loganintech/gitpub/README.md

 ### Gitlab
 ```
-gitpub-gitlab 0.3.0
+gitpub-gitlab 0.4.0
-Logan Saso <logansaso+tech@gmail.com>
 Create a repo on gitlab.

 USAGE:
-    gitpub gitlab [OPTIONS] --name <name> --path <path> --token <token>
+    gitpub gitlab [FLAGS] [OPTIONS] --name <name> --path <path> --token <token>

 FLAGS:
-    -h, --help
+        --disable_container_registry        Disables container registry for this repo.
+    -i, --disable_issues                    Disables issues for this repo.
+        --disable_jobs                      Disables jobs for this repo.
+        --disable_merge                     Disables merging with a merge commit.
+        --disable_shared_runners            Disables shared runners for this repo.
+        --disable_snippets                  Disables snippets for this repo.
+    -w, --disable_wiki                      Disables wikis for this repo.
+        --discussion_resolution_required    Requires discussions are resolved before a merge.
-            Prints help information
+    -h, --help                              Prints help information

-    -V, --version
+    -r, --initialize_with_readme            Create a blank README for the project.
+        --large_file_support                Enables git large file support.
+        --merge_request_link_on_commit      Print the merge request link when committing to the repository.
+        --mirror                            Enables pull mirroring in a project.
+        --mirror_triggers_builds            Enables builds on pull mirroring.
+        --pipeline_success_required         Requires pipelines to succeed before a merge.
+        --public_builds                     Lets jobs be viewed by non-project members.
+        --request_access_enabled            Allow users to request member access.
-            Prints version information
+    -V, --version                           Prints version information

 OPTIONS:
-        --approvals_before_merge <approvals_before_merge>
-            Number of approvals required before a merge.
+        --approvals_before_merge <approvals_before_merge>    Number of approvals required before a merge.

-        --ci_config_path <ci_config_path>
-            Path to CI config file.
+        --ci_config_path <ci_config_path>                    Path to CI config file.

-        --container_registry <container_registry_enabled>
-            Enables or disables container registry for this repo.

-        --default_branch <default_branch>
-            Set default branch.
+        --default_branch <default_branch>                    Set default branch.
 Defaults to master.

-    -e, --endpoint <custom_endpoint>
-            Allows redirection of requests to enterprise providers.

-    -d, --description <description>
-            A short description of the repository.
+    -d, --description <description>                          A short description of the repository.

-        --import_url <import_url>
-            Supply a URL to import a repo from.
+        --import_url <import_url>                            Supply a URL to import a repo from.

-    -r, --initialize_with_readme <initialize_with_readme>
-            Create a blank README in the project.

-    -i, --issues <issues_enabled>
-            Enable or disable issues for this repo.
-Defaults to true.

-        --jobs <jobs_enabled>
-            Enables or disables jobs for this repo.

-        --lfs <lfs_enabled>
-            Enables git large file support.

         --merge_method <merge_method>
-            Sets the merge method.
+            Sets the merge method. [possible values: merge, rebase_merge, ff]

-        --merge <merge_requests_enabled>
-            Enables or disables merge requests.
-Defaults to true.

-        --mirror <mirror>
-            Enables pull mirroring in a project.

-        --mirror_trigger_builds <mirror_trigger_builds>
-            Enables builds on pull mirroring.

-    -n, --name <name>
-            The name of the new project.
-Equals path if not provided.
+    -n, --name <name>                                        The name of the new repository.
         --namespace_id <namespace_id>
             Namespace for the new project (defaults to the current user’s namespace)

-        --discussion_resolution_required <only_allow_merge_if_all_discussions_are_resolved>
-            Requires discussions are resolved before a merge.

-        --pipeline_success_required <only_allow_merge_if_pipeline_succeeds>
-            Requires pipelines to succeed before a merge.

         --path <path>
-            Repository name for new project.
+            The path for the new repo.
 Generated based on name if not provided (generated lowercased with dashes).

-        --merge_request_link_on_commit <printing_merge_request_link_enabled>
-            Print the merge request link when committing to the repository.

-        --public_builds <public_builds>
-            Lets jobs be viewed by non-project members.

         --repository_storage <repository_storage>
-            Which storage shard the repo is one.
-Available only to admins.
+            An advanced parameter to designate which shard the repo is on, available only to admins.

-        --request_access_enabled <request_access_enabled>
-            Allow users to request member access.

-        --shared_runners <shared_runners_enabled>
-            Enables or disables shared runners for this repo.

-        --snippets <snippets_enabled>
-            Enables or disables snippets for this repo.

         --tag_list <tag_list>...
             A list of tags for a repo.
+Takes up to four params. `--tag_list first second third tag`

     -t, --token <token>
             A personal access token.
-Alternatively read from GITLAB_REPO_TOKEN env variable [env: GITLAB_REPO_TOKEN=<YOUR_TOKEN>]
+Alternatively read from GITLAB_REPO_TOKEN env variable. [env: GITLAB_REPO_TOKEN=<YOUR_TOKEN>]

-    -p, --visibility <visibility>
+        --visibility <visibility>
-            The visibility of the project. [possible values: public, internal, private]
+            The visibility of the project [possible values: public, internal, private]

-    -w, --wiki <wiki_enabled>
-            Enables or disables wikis for this repo.
-Defaults to true.
 ```

 ## BitBucket Setup